Pyroxenium/Basalt2/docs/references/elements/Menu.md

 # Menu : List
 This is the menu class.
-It provides a horizontal menu bar with selectable items and separators.
+It provides a horizontal menu bar with selectable items.
 Menu items are displayed in a single row and can have custom colors and callbacks.

 ## Properties